Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Make sure you have English selected as the Windows display language here.

-- In case another language is set, click on the Add a language button.
+- If another language is set, click on the Add a language button.

-- Enter English in the text field at the top, select the relevant option from the search results, and then click on Next.
+- Enter English in the text field at the top, select the appropriate option from the search results, and then click on Next.

 - Now, tick the checkbox for Set as my Windows display language and click on Install at the bottom.